ksivitz/ksivitz.github.io/projects/music.md

 ### Project description:

 The purpose of this project is to use machine learning to identify notes and instruments from audio files.
-This project could have a number of use cases, from seperating audio tracks by instrument to creating sheet music from a recorded song.
+This project could have a number of use cases, from separating audio tracks by instrument to creating sheet music from a recorded song.

 ### 1. The Data